 Possible Reinstatement to the SoE after a Suspension Appeal is Granted

-Students who are reinstated through the appeal process will be allowed to register in the term following the approval of the appeal.
-Students are responsible for completing all additional coursework and/or requirements provided to them through the appeals process in the timeline provided to do them.
-Failure to complete these requirements will result in their suspension being reinforced.
-If the student is placed on academic probation in any term after reinstatement, the student will be suspended without appeal, and MUST change their major.
+Students who are reinstated through the appeal process will be allowed to register in the Term following the approval of the appeal.
+Students are responsible for completing all additional coursework and requirements provided to them through the appeals process in the timeline provided to do them.
+Failure to complete these requirements will result in their suspension being reinstated.
+If the student is placed on academic probation in any term after reinstatement, the student will be suspended without appeal and MUST change their major.

-Students who received Grade Forgiveness or Term Forgiveness for the offending semester that caused their initial suspension will be removed from suspension status if the Grade Forgiveness or Term Forgiveness results in them no longer meeting the criteria for suspension from the School of Engineering.
+Students who receive Grade Forgiveness or Term Forgiveness for the offending semester that caused their initial suspension will be removed from suspension status if the Grade Forgiveness or Term Forgiveness results in them no longer meeting the criteria for suspension from the School of Engineering.
 This can be done without an appeal, but Advisors must be notified by email of the grade/semester forgiveness.
 Grade and Term Forgiveness does not excuse an attempt at a course (See One Repeat Policy).